gillesdegottex/percivaltts/README.md

 ```
 $ ./clone.sh /path/to/experiment1 bash ../percivaltts/setenv.sh python ../percivaltts/run.py
 ```
-when a script is runned using `clone.sh`, the working directory is `/path/to/experiment1/out` so that all of the experiment results are in this `out` sub-directory and all the code is in a separate sub-directory `percivaltts`
+when a script is runned using `clone.sh`, the working directory is `/path/to/experiment1/out` so that all of the experiment results are in this `out` sub-directory and all the code is in a separate sub-directory `percivaltts`.
-You can also replace the `bash` command by a script for submitting Sun Grid Engine (SGE) job.
+You can also replace the `bash` command by a script for submitting the job to a Sun Grid Engine (SGE).
 The `Makefile` has also all the corresponding commands (clone, run, clone_run_grid, etc.)